drpuzuwe/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

+# Getting-and-Cleaning-Data-Course-Project
 You have to download sourse data from link below and unzip it to working directory of R Studio.
 You have to perform R script.
 About source data

 As sourse data for work was used Human Activity Recognition Using Smartphones Data Set.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-About R script
+## About R script

 File with R code "run_analysis.R" perform 5 following steps (in accordance assigned task of course work):

-Merging the training and the test sets to create one data set.
+## Merging the training and the test sets to create one data set.
 1.1 Reading files
 1.1.1 Reading trainings tables
 1.1.2 Reading testing tables